 Travellers are potential targets for robbery, mugging and pick pocketing.
 Crime levels are higher at night and in or near bars and hotels catering for foreigners.
 Drink spiking, with the intention of robbing the victim while incapacitated, has been reported.
 Travellers should be vigilant when travelling by train as passengers have been robbed.

 There have been reports of harassment, mistreatment and extortion by police or other local officials.

 Money and valuables

 Before you go, organise a variety of ways of accessing your money overseas, such as credit cards, travellers' cheques and cash (US dollars or Euros).
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
+Consult with your bank to find out whether your ATM card will work overseas.
 ATM scams, such as skimming, do occur.
 We therefore recommend you use ATMs located inside or next to bank premises and keep your card in sight when making purchases.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.

 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority .

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.